 GeneCards Summary for PCSK1 Gene

 PCSK1 (Proprotein Convertase Subtilisin/Kexin Type 1) is a Protein Coding gene.
-Diseases associated with PCSK1 include obesity with impaired prohormone processing and obesity bmiq12.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Neuroscience.
-GO annotations related to this gene include serine-type endopeptidase activity.
+Diseases associated with PCSK1 include Obesity With Impaired Prohormone Processing and Obesity Bmiq12.
+Among its related pathways are Incretin synthesis, secretion, and inactivation and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
+GO annotations related to this gene include serine-type endopeptidase activity and endopeptidase activity.
 An important paralog of this gene is FURIN.

 UniProtKB/Swiss-Prot for PCSK1 Gene

 Involved in the processing of hormone and other protein precursors at sites comprised of pairs of basic amino acid residues.
-Substrates include POMC, renin, enkephalin, dynorphin, somatostatin and insulin
+Substrates include POMC, renin, enkephalin, dynorphin, somatostatin, insulin and AGRP.